Quick start guide

 Required settings

-days users will have to activate their accounts after registering.
+This is an int specifying the number of days users will have to activate their accounts after registering.
 If a user does not activate within that period, the account will remain permanently inactive unless a site administrator manually activates it.

 For example, you might have something like the following in your Django settings: